bahrus/be-parsing/README.md

 Parse html and attach the parsed data to the DOM element

-With customizable dropdowns, it is worth taking a look at how to "customize" managing the data that drives the dropdowns.
+With customizable dropdowns, it is worth taking a look at how to "customize" managing the data that drives the dropdown options.

 I've always found it kind of annoying that the option tag only supports value and text.